peacalm/cpp-luaw/README.md

 By providing full fake member pointer type, we can add const/volatile property for the static member.

+Actually, except for registering real static members of a class, these API can also register C++ global variables/functions or local variables (should better be static) to be static members in Lua.
+They'll behave identically to real static members.

 Example of that by providing class type: